Numerical Studies on the Radio Afterglows in TDE: Bow Shock

-Thus, noticeable amplitude and short-timescale (monthly) fluctuations in the high-frequency flux are another distinctive feature between the BS and FS scenarios.
-The specific fluctuation amplitude for distinguishing between the two scenarios is difficult to quantify, since it is influenced by several factors including the outflow parameters, contributions from the FS or other BS, and other effects that can smooth out variations.
+Thus, noticeable amplitude and short-timescale (monthly) fluctuations in the high-frequency flux are another distinctive feature between the bow shock and forward shock scenarios.
+The specific fluctuation amplitude for distinguishing between the two scenarios is difficult to quantify, since it is influenced by several factors including the outflow parameters, contributions from the forward shock or other bow shock, and other effects that can smooth out variations.
 Based on the study in Paper I, a non-strict criterion of a 20\% amplitude may serve as a useful diagnostic reference.

 {Moreover}, owing to the relatively stable phase in the bow shock radio emission, {we would expect that} the presence of multiple isolated clouds would lead to a step-like pattern in the radio flux: a rapid increase over a certain period, followed by a plateau, and then another rise when the next cloud is encountered.
 If the clouds are spatially connected, forming a structure similar to the mini-spirals in the Galactic Center, then as the impact region increases, the radio flux may exhibit a continuous rise.
 Under such a circumstance, the flux exhibits a sharp initial rise followed by a relatively slower increase.
 The sharp/step-like/{(abrupt early + shallower later)} increase pattern, and rapid decline pattern of the high-frequency flux is a distinctive feature that differentiates the bow shock from the forward shock -- for the latter, we revealed its slowly varying pattern on a timescale of years in Paper I.